When Wildlife Moves In: Fall Raccoon and Possum Damage Solutions

 Taking early action is the best defense.
 Addressing wildlife intrusion before winter prevents costly structural repairs, eliminates health hazards, and restores comfort to your living space.
 The sooner the damage is handled, the easier and more affordable the cleanup — and the better your home will be protected when the snow and ice arrive.

-That’s where Titus Restoration comes in.
+That’s where Titus Contracting comes in.
 With a reputation for professionalism, compassion, and unmatched expertise, our team helps homeowners across Southeast Michigan recover quickly and completely after animal intrusions.
 From the first inspection to full restoration and prevention, we combine advanced equipment with genuine care — ensuring your attic, crawlspace, and foundation are clean, secure, and ready for winter.

-Whether raccoons have torn through your insulation or possums have turned your crawlspace into their hideout, you can count on Titus Restoration to handle it all — 24 hours a day, 7 days a week.
+Whether raccoons have torn through your insulation or possums have turned your crawlspace into their hideout, you can count on Titus Contracting to handle it all — 24 hours a day, 7 days a week.
 We don’t just remove the evidence of damage; we restore your home’s safety, integrity, and peace of mind.

 Protect Your Home from Animal Damage Today